Tres Barrera: St. Louis Cardinals

 On January 20, 2023, Barrera signed a minor league contract with the St. Louis Cardinals organization.
 He began the year with the Triple-A Memphis Redbirds, playing in 12 games and hitting .255/.314/.532 with 4 home runs and 15 RBI.
 On May 6, Barrera had his contract selected to the active roster.
 He appeared in 6 games for the Cardinals, going hitless in two at-bats.
 On June 3, Barrera was designated for assignment by St. Louis.
 He cleared waivers and was sent outright to Triple–A Memphis on June 7.
 On October 13, Barrera elected free agency.

 Toros de Tijuana

 On February 19, 2024, Barrera signed with the Toros de Tijuana of the Mexican League.
 In 50 appearances for Tijuana, he batted .258/.333/.421 with six home runs and 31 RBI.
 Barrera became a free agent following the season.

 Tampa Bay Rays

 On February 7, 2025, Barrera signed a minor league contract with the Tampa Bay Rays.
-He elected free agency on November 6.
+He made 70 appearances split between the Double-A Montgomery Biscuits and Triple-A Durham Bulls, batting a combined .209/.299/.332 with eight home runs and 33 RBI.
+Barrera elected free agency following the season on November 6.

+Washington Nationals (second stint)

+On January 22, 2026, Barrera reunited with his original team as the Washington Nationals signed him to a minor league contract, and invited him to spring training.
+He made 16 appearances for the Triple-A Rochester Red Wings, hitting .255/.400/.340 with one home run, eight RBI, and one stolen base.
+On June 22, Barrera retired from professional baseball.